 The average temperatures at Volcano Village and Hawaii Volcanoes National Park are more likely to be in the 60’s and 70’s (teens and low 20’s Celsius) during the day than the warmer temperatures you experience in Kona or Hilo.

 The temperature changes quickly as you drive south and drop in elevation on Chain of Craters Road in Hawaii Volcanoes National Park.
 It is usually 10-15 degrees cooler near the visitor center and at the Kilauea summit than at the coast, where it is often hot and dry, and frequently very windy.

 That being said, we've also experienced a relatively dry hike along the Kilauea Iki Trail, only to be met by a deluge of rain when we later drove out to the end of Chain of Craters Road along the southern coast.
 Be prepared for all types of weather and unexpected changes.

 Things are moist.
 The tropical rainforest in and around Hawaii Volcanoes National Park is as thick and lush as you will find anywhere.
 Fern jungles thrive in the moist climate, and there are plenty of places to find shade in the thick growth.
 If you are out and about during the evening, bring a jacket or sweater.
 And of course bring raingear anytime you are out exploring.

-Despite their proximity to Kilauea, Volcano Village and Hawaii Volcanoes National Park are actually impacted less by the sulfur dioxide emissions from the Kilauea Caldera than the town of Kailua-Kona, nearly 100 miles away!
+Despite their proximity to the eruption of Kilauea Volcano, Volcano Village and Hawaii Volcanoes National Park are actually impacted less by the sulfur dioxide emissions from the Kilauea Caldera than the town of Kailua-Kona, nearly 100 miles away!
 The prevailing winds generally keep the air around the park and the town of Volcano clean and clear.
-Be aware of shifting winds in the area around Kilauea, for things can change at any moment.
+Visitors to the area should be aware of shifting winds in the area around Kilauea; things can change at any moment.
 Keep an eye on the weather and heed any warnings and closures.